How to Start an LLC in New York in 6 Simple Steps (2023)

 If you choose to designate a registered agent, the Secretary of State will still act as the first point of contact for service of process.

 In New York, you must publish notices that you've formed an LLC (see step 4).
 These notices need to be published in a newspaper in the county of your company’s principal address or registered agent's address.
 Some counties have high publication costs.

 When you appoint a registered agent service to act as your registered agent, their address and county are used to determine where the LLC formation notice needs to be published.

-We recommend using a registered agent service to keep publication costs low and to keep your address private.
+Although you can be your own registered agent, we recommend using a professional registered agent service to keep publication costs low and to keep your address private.

 Step 3: File Articles Of Organization

-It’s time to officially form your LLC by filing your Articles of Organization with the NY Secretary of State.
+It’s time to officially form your LLC as a legal business entity by filing your Articles of Organization with the NY Secretary of State.

-Recommended: Now is a good time to decide if your LLC will be member-managed vs manager-managed.
+Recommended: Now is a good time to decide if your company will be member-managed vs manager-managed.

 You'll need to know the following information to complete each Article: